Not My Job: 3 Questions For Chef Jacques Pépin About Jockstraps

 NEKO CASE: Seriously.

 PEPIN: No, the beef was incredible.
-The beef was incredible and the lime and the lobster.
+The beef was incredible and the lamb and the lobster.
 And the girls were beautiful in New York, too.

 SAGAL: Oh, yeah.